jentery/engl425/index.md

 * *Daytripper* (2010), by Fábio Moon and Gabriel Bá
 * *Special Exits* (2010), by Joyce Farmer

 You may want to pick up Hillary Chute's *Why Comics?
 From Underground to Everywhere* (2017) and/or Scott McCloud's *Understanding Comics: The Invisible Art* (1993), too.
-We'll refer to both throughout the term.
+We'll refer to both throughout the term, but having your own copies won't be necessary.

 We will also share examples of work by some (or perhaps all) of the following people during our meetings: Weshoyot Alvitre, Rosaire Appel, Kyle Baker, Lynda Barry, Alison Bechdel, Joyce Brabner, Charles Burns, Emily Carroll, Ezra Claytan Daniels, Eleanor Davis, Kelly Sue DeConnick, Will Eisner, Sigrid Ellis, Emil Ferris, Matt Fraction, Neil Gaiman, Dave Gibbons, Kieron Gillen, Phoebe Gloeckner, Roberta Gregory, Joy Harjo, the Hernandez brothers, John Jennings, Stephen Graham Jones, Tom King, Jack Kirby, Stan Lee, Jeff Lemire, Sloane Leong, Erik Loyer, David Mazzuchelli, Scott McCloud, Jamie McKelvie, Carla Speed McNeil, Mike Mignola, Alan Moore, Robert Morales, Brennan Lee Mulligan, Molly Ostertag, Harvey Pekar, Ed Piskor, Greg Rucka, Gail Simone, Nick Sousanis, Art Spiegelman, Frank Stack, Fiona Staples, Brian K. Vaughan, Tillie Walden, Chris Ware, Bill Watterson, Delicia Williams, and Gene Luen Yang.

 Finally, near the end of the term, we'll read Raymond Williams's "The Analysis of Culture" (1961), available via Brightspace in PDF; in March, we'll watch Erik Loyer's ["Timeframing: Temporal Aesthetics in Digital Comics"](https://www.youtube.com/watch?v=GmJb3a2nOao&feature=emb_title) (2020); and, in February, we hope to screen, [*White Scripts and Black Supermen: Black Masculinities in Comic Books*](https://vimeo.com/ondemand/whitescriptsblacksuperme) (2010), which was produced, written, and directed by Jonathan Gayles.
-In early February, I will draw lecture material from Stuart Hall's "Notes on Deconstructing 'The Popular'" (1981) and ["Dr. Julian Chambliss on the Comic Book Industry"](https://www.youtube.com/watch?v=AIgzzIIDGEE&feature=emb_title) (2014).
-I will make a PDF of Hall's essay available to you, and Dr. Chambliss's video was published on YouTube.
+In early February, we will draw lecture material from Stuart Hall's "Notes on Deconstructing 'The Popular'" (1981) and ["Dr. Julian Chambliss on the Comic Book Industry"](https://www.youtube.com/watch?v=AIgzzIIDGEE&feature=emb_title) (2014).
+We will make a PDF of Hall's essay available to you, and Dr. Chambliss's video is already available on YouTube.
 Please also note that Dr. Chambliss is now at Michigan State University.

 # Schedule

-Here's our schedule for the course.
+Here's our schedule for the term.
 We've designed it to scaffold the learning process by presenting the course as a series of 15 steps (0-14), each with instructions and (where applicable) assigned readings, accompanied by a number of recommended hours to spend on the tasks at hand.
 The final step corresponds with the completion of the course (during UVic's exam period).

 We will use a Brightspace announcement to notify you of any changes to the schedule.

 Please note: we'll conduct an exercise during most of our meetings.
 Although these exercises will encourage you to communicate about and with comics (by drawing or doodling, for instance), we by no means expect you to produce something detailed or refined.
 This is not an art class.
 Stick figures, simple shapes, and outlines are welcome, and please feel free to use whatever is easiest for you (pencil and paper, software, mouse and screen) when participating.

-Please also note: throughout the schedule and this syllabus, I treat "comics" in the plural, where a comic is a work or publication.
+Please also note: throughout the schedule and this syllabus, we treat "comics" in the plural, where comics are works or publications.
 People often treat "comics" in the singular, too, as a medium: "Comics is the practice of . . ."
-If you prefer to speak of comics as a medium, then feel free to use the singular.
+If you prefer to speak of comics as a medium (singular), then feel free.

 ## Step 0 (Jan.
 11): Hello!

-This week's step should consume no more than *90 minutes* of your time outside our weekly meeting.
+This week's step should consume no more than *two hours* of your time outside our weekly meeting.

 Before or just after our first meeting on Monday, January 11th, please:

-1. Take a moment to read the entire course outline, including all the policies as well as the steps (0-14) outlined in this schedule.
+1. Take a moment to read the entire course outline, including all the [policies](#policies) and each of the [prompts](#prompts), as well as the steps (0-14) outlined in this schedule.
+No worries if you don't quite grasp what's happening in the prompts.
+We'll elaborate on each them later in the term.
 2. Email us any questions or concerns you have about the course.
 You are also welcome to make an appointment.
 3. Purchase or acquire the [comics](#comics) for this course.
 There should be five books: *Ms. Marvel* (Vol. 1), Victor LaValle’s *Destroyer*, *Monstress* (Vol. 1), *Daytripper*, and *Special Exits*.